Type of Way

-"Type of Way" is a song by American rapper Rich Homie Quan.
-Produced by Yung Carter, it was released on August 22, 2013 as the second single from his third mixtape Still Goin In: Reloaded.
+"Type of Way" is a song by American rapper Rich Homie Quan, released on February 9, 2013 as the second single from Quan's third mixtape Still Goin In: Reloaded (2013).
+The song was written by Quan and produced by Yung Carter and Jeremy Daigle.
+It was issued through Think It's a Game (T.I.G.)
+Entertainment and Def Jam Recordings, and is Quan's only release on the latter label.
 On September 27, 2013, the official remix, featuring Jeezy and Meek Mill was released.
-The single garnered positive reviews from critics for both Quan's unique flow and Carter's production creating a catchy anthem.
+The song garnered positive reviews from critics for both Quan's unique flow and Carter's production creating a catchy anthem.

 "Type of Way" peaked at number 50 on the Billboard Hot 100, his highest charting solo single on that chart until 2015's "Flex (Ooh, Ooh, Ooh)".
-It also peaked at numbers 8, 12 and 21 on the Hot Rap Songs, Hot R&B/Hip-Hop Songs and Rhythmic charts respectively.
-The song was certified gold by the Recording Industry Association of America (RIAA), denoting sales of over 500,000 units in that country.
-An accompanying music video for the single was directed by Motion Family.
+It also peaked at numbers 8, 12 and 21 on the Hot Rap Songs, Hot R&B/Hip-Hop Songs and Rhythmic charts, respectively.
+The song was certified gold by the Recording Industry Association of America (RIAA), signifying domestic sales of over 500,000 units.
+An accompanying music video for the song was directed by Motion Family.